kubernetes/community/contributors/guide/owners.md

     Allows the use case where `a/deep/nested/OWNERS` file prevents `a/OWNERS` file from having any effect on `a/deep/nested/bit/of/code`
 - `reviewers`: a list of GitHub usernames or aliases that are good candidates to `/lgtm` a PR
+- `security_contacts`: a list of users to contact for security issues
+  - `github`: github username
+  - `email`: desired, but not required.
+Obfuscation is allowed (e.g. replace '@' with 'at')
+  - `slack`: desired, but not required.
+Username on kubernetes.slack.com
+  - NB: the contacts here are for use _by_ the **[Kubernetes PSC][PSC]**, and should not normally include PSC members.
+The PSC will use the contact information to coordinate security issues.

 The above keys constitute a *simple OWNERS configuration*.